-At December 31, 2008, 595 of our 929 total employees were union employees.
+At December 31, 2009, 660 of our 1,013 total employees were union employees.
 Most of our unionized employees are represented by the Utility Workers Union of America, AFL-CIO, except certain engineering and laboratory employees who are represented by the International Federation of Professional and Technical Engineers, AFL-CIO.
-In November 2008 we negotiated 2009 wage increases with both unions of 3.0%.
+In November 2009 we negotiated 2010 wage increases with both unions of 1.0% and other changes to our employee benefit plans, and wage increases of 3.0% in 2011.